sts24/sts-eleventy/src/about.md

 My career has been focused on Higher Education marketing.
 I have built and maintained our front-end framework, implemented a major rebrand, assisted in marketing projects for driving enrollment, and offered web site support to our campus clients.

+To sum up how I think of my career: **I love making the web come to life.**

-Born and raised in Southern California, I am happily married to my lovely wife Meredith.
-When I am not doing web development you find me hiking my state’s mountains, watching Formula 1 and IndyCar, or dreaming up a trip to the National Parks.
+Born and raised in Southern California, I live with my wife Meredith, our son Luke, and our elderly pug Darla.
+When I am not doing web development you find me hiking my state’s mountains, watching Formula 1 and IndyCar, or watching [a lot of YouTube](https://www.youtube.com/channel/UCbpMy0Fg74eXXkvxJrtEn3w).

 ## Have a Question?